shirtsgroup/physical_validation/doc/userguide.rst

 ::

    import numpy as np
-   from physicalvalidation.data.gromacs_parser import GromacsParser from physicalvalidation.data.simulation_data import TopologyData, EnsembleData
+   from physical_validation.data.gromacs_parser import GromacsParser from physical_validation.data.simulation_data import TopologyData, EnsembleData

 Currently, the GROMACS parser cannot create the topological data.
 As there are 900 3-site molecules in the system, the number of atoms is 2700,